Day of the Three Kings (January 6): Family Traditions at Mexican Bakeries

 Oaxaca City

 Oaxaca's Zocalo and surrounding neighborhoods host a procession with live indigenous dance, mariachis, and a public rosca distribution.
+If you can be in Oaxaca for it, do it.

 The Best Bakeries for Rosca de Reyes